 Based on our experience, we propose the following guidelines for chimera breeding.
 If you have 10 or so chimeras to take through breeding then these guidelines apply.
 If you only have one or two animals then breed them indefinitely until you can produce additional animals from independent ES cell clones.
 You may be lucky get germline transmission at low efficiency (defined as 1 agouti pup in 200 pups born).
 We recommend that you breed your chimeras to C57BL/6 partners.
 Pups produced from sperm derived from ES cells will have agouti coats, half of these animals should carry the targeted gene.
 Pups that are produced from sperm derived from the C57BL/6 host embryo will have black coats.

 1. Discard female chimeras unless you have high contribution female chimeras and a distorted sex ratio favoring females (many female chimeras and few male chimeras).
 You probably injected a X:O cell line.
-The females may very will give germline transmission.
+The females may very well give germline transmission.

 2. Breed as many males as you can, we have observed germline transmission from males with small quantities of agouti fur.